Skip to content

 The Challenges of Early Cultivation

 Additionally, the photoperiod, or the length of daylight, is still limited in March.
 This means that plants may not receive enough light to optimally support vegetative growth.
-Here, choosing a Ruderalis strain can be advantageous, as it does not depend on the photoperiod and is more robust against cold.
+Here, choosing a Ruderalis strain can be advantageous, as it is not dependent on the photoperiod and is more robust against cold.

 Strategies for Risk Minimization

-Another important aspect is soil choice.
-The soil should be well-draining and nutrient-rich.
+Another important aspect is the choice of soil.
+The soil should be well-drained and nutrient-rich.
 Growing in soil offers the advantage of better heat retention, which can be helpful in cooler months.

 For beginners who want to take a cautious approach, strains with moderate THC content are recommended to ease handling and minimize potential losses.